aosabook/500lines/functionalDB/chapter.md

    ([] (make-entity :db/no-id-yet))
    ([id] (Entity.  id {})))
 ````
-Note that if no id is given, the entity’s id is set to be *:db/no-id-yet*, which means that something else is responsible for assigning an id.
+Note that if no id is given, the entity’s id is set to be *:db/no-id-yet*, which means that something else is responsible for giving it an id.
 We’ll see how that works later.

 **Attributes**

-An entity is built from attributes, where each has these fields: name, value, recent update timestamp and previous update timestamp.
-An attribute is defined by the *Attr* record.

-In addition to these fields, each attribute keeps two metadata fields,to describe its  *type* and *cardinality*.
+Each attribute consists of its name, value, and the timestamps of its most recent and its previous update.
+In addition to these fields, each attribute has two fields that describe its *type* and *cardinality*.

-The main usage of the *type* metadata is in the cases where an attribute acts as a reference to another entity.
-In that case, the *type* of the attribute is *:db/ref* and the value of the attribute is the referred entity id.
-Other than that, users are free to define their own types and leverage them to provide additional semantics for their data.
+In the case that an attribute is used to represent a relationship to another entity, its *type* will be *:db/ref* and its value will be the id of the related entity.
+This simple type system also acts an extension point, as users are free to define their own types and leverage them to provide additional semantics for their data.

-The *cardinality* metadata specifies whether the attribute represents single value or a set of values.
-Cardinality determines what operations the database will permit on this attribute.
+An attribute's *cardinality* specifies whether the attribute represents a single value or a set of values.
+We use this field to determine the set of operations that are permitted on this attribute.

-Creating an attribute is done using the *make-attr* function
+Similar to entities, creating an attribute is done using the *make-attr* function

 ````clojure
 (defrecord Attr [name value ts prev-ts])